mby74/MVL-PATHS/README.md

 # MVL-PATHS
+# Virtual Laboratory of Pathogen Transmission in Healthcare Settings

 Welcome to the Virtual Laboratory of Enhanced Mathematical Models—a computational platform designed to support the simulation, evaluation, and refinement of strategies aimed at mitigating the spread of antimicrobial-resistant (AMR) pathogens.